First United Methodist Church of Gatlinburg, TN

 Join us for service on Sundays.
 Our 8:30 service typically has a small, intimate crowd, with a larger crowd at the 11:00 service.
 Dress is tourist casual, so we hope to see you here while you visit all the shops and attractions that Gatlinburg has to offer!
 Located right off the main Parkway across from the historic Gatlinburg Inn, we are conveniently located within walking distance to 60% of all Gatlinburg hotels.

-Gatlinburg First United Methodist
+Inside the sanctuary at Gatlinburg First United Methodist

 Mission Statement